Planning the perfect Ireland road trip itinerary does not have to be stressful or overwhelming.

 Begin Your Ireland Road Trip By Flying Into Dublin Airport

 You will begin almost any trip to Ireland by flying into Dublin Airport.
 Dublin Airport is a major international airport and flights into Ireland are often relatively affordable.
-In fact, the reason we went to Ireland on our very first trip was because it was so cheap to fly into!
+In fact, the reason we went to Ireland on our very first trip was that it was so cheap to fly into!
 We had no clue how amazing the country really was and are very glad we went on a whim!

 Alternatively, you could fly into Belfast Airport in Northern Ireland and being this Ireland itinerary from there.
 Otherwise, flying into Dublin airport is the perfect place to begin your Ireland road trip as it is affordable and there are tons of car rental options on airport property so you can easily pick up your rental and get going.
+This is one of the BEST ROAD TRIPS IN EUROPE so you are in for a real treat and a memorable experience!

 Stop 1: Spend Time Exploring Dublin To Begin Your Ireland Road Trip